 Robert Wiblin: I’ll just reiterate that.
 Since I wrote our problem profile on positively shaping artificial development, we’ve heard from a lot of people who think that this is the most neglected area within AI safety.
 I’m very keen to get more people working on these problems and getting more organizations, hiring for them.
 [00:55:00] If it’s something that you’re interested in, I think you should definitely be looking into it more.
 We’ll put up links to guides where you can find out more and meet the right people.

 Miles Brundage: Great, thanks for having me Robert.

 Robert Wiblin:Yeah, thanks so much and have a great day, and look forward to talking in future.

 Miles Brundage: All right.
 Thanks.
 Bye.

 Want to work on AI policy?
-We want to help.
+We want to offer free help.